Radiation Assurance is for all studies involving ionising radiation which are taking place in NHS/HSC secondary care settings.

 HRA-managed

-This process is managed by the HRA on behalf of the applicant and involves a review fee payable to the reviewing trusts, organisations or independent reviewers.
-Applicants should be aware that if a study involves multiple modalities, for example radiology and radiotherapy, it may be necessary to select more than one MPE and CRE reviewer to complete the review, which can impact on the overall cost of the review fees payable.
-For further details on review fees and nation variability, please read our Payments Framework Guidance.
+The HRA manages this process on behalf of the applicant.
+Applicants using this route will need to pay a review fee to the reviewing trusts, organisations or independent reviewers.
+You should be aware that if a study involves multiple modalities, for example radiology and radiotherapy, it may be necessary to select more than one MPE and CRE reviewer to complete the review, which can impact on the cost of the review fees payable.
+For further details on review fees and nation variability, you should read our Payments Framework Guidance.

-Applicants submitting studies through the HRA-managed route have the choice to request up to three trusts, health boards or individual reviewers for the HRA to approach to undertake the review.
+If you submit your study through the HRA-managed route, you have the choice to request up to three trusts, health boards or individual reviewers for the HRA to approach to undertake the review.
 Alternatively, we will select appropriate HRA-registered reviewers with the appropriate expertise in the clinical specialisms and modalities required by the study.

 This flow chart shows the process for the HRA-managed route.